JohnnyRyan1/meltwater/README.md

 ## Data availability

-Data required to reproduce the findings of this study are available at the [Duke University Libraries Digital Repository](https://doi.org/10.7924/r4ff41j34).
+Data required to reproduce the findings of this study are available in a [Duke University Libraries Digital Repository](https://doi.org/10.7924/r4ff41j34).

 These datasets include 1) surface water and surface albedo data from satellite remote sensing, 2) near-surface air temperature and downward shortwave radiation data from atmospheric reanalysis, and 3) high-resolution imagery from done surveys over the Greenland Ice Sheet.